stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 The `<event>` element may contain a `rfcp` attribute and must contain the attributes `flag`, `date` and `version`.

+The `version` attribute designates the major version where the `rfcp` is included.
+This means, that if e.g we receive a RFCP with the number 7-1, which means a change proposal for NISP version 7.0, then we should set the `version` attribute to the value `8.0`, since this is the first version, this RFCP takes effect.

 The `date` attribute must use the Comple Date format YYYY-MM-DD as defined in [ISO 8601].